Ungava collared lemming: Habitat

 Females have two or three litters of four to eight young in a year.
 The young are born in a nest in a burrow or concealed in vegetation.

+Activity

 They are active year-round, day and night.
 They make runways through the surface vegetation and also dig burrows above the permafrost.
 They burrow under the snow in winter.
 Lemming populations go through a three- or four-year cycle of boom and bust.

 When their population peaks, lemmings disperse from overcrowded areas.

+Fossils

 Remains of these animals dating back to the end of the last ice age have been discovered in the Ottawa valley, far south of their current range.